-Whether you are a top carpet cleaner or a pool cleaner, there’s a lot of good advice there, check out Tony’s recorded audio message there, and also Kathy’s story (see the videos on the right).
+Whether you are a top carpet cleaner or a professional pool cleaner, there’s a lot of good advice there, check out Tony’s recorded audio message there, and also Kathy’s story (see the videos on the right).
 She was born deaf, labeled mentally challenged, but taught herself to speak.
 Watch her story and I challenge you not to be moved!

 Tony has also appeared recently on the Today Show to talk about how to deal with the current financial challenges.

 While on my recent 2-week journey across Japan, I had the chance to read Elizabeth Gilbert’s Eat, Pray, Love: One Woman’s Search for Everything Across Italy, India and Indonesia.
 And because I underestimated how much time I’d have on the trains, I ended up reading it not just once, but twice.
 And yet, I enjoyed it as much the second time round as the first.

 Eat, Pray, Love is the story of Elizabeth’s travels through Italy, India and Bali as she struggles out of a recent divorce and turbulent love affair, in search of the three things she has been missing in her life: pleasure, devotion and balance.